bblommers/moto/docs/docs/contributing/development_tips/tests.rst

 Parallel tests
 ^^^^^^^^^^^^^^^^^^^^^

-To speed up our CI, the ServerMode tests for the `awslambda`, `batch`, `ec2` and `sqs` services will run in parallel.
+To speed up our CI, all tests run in parallel.
 This means the following:

- - Make sure you use unique names for functions/queues/etc
+ - Make sure you use unique names for resources such as functions, queues, etc
  - Calls to `describe_reservations()`/`list_queues()`/etc might return resources from other tests